raphCode/master-thesis-muzero/theory.typ

 Next, we can move one step upwards in the tree, looking at !pl~#node1.content's decision.
 He is only interested in the payoffs relevant to him, which are in the second entry of the payoff vectors.
-Again, this is illustrated in @fig_bi_mp with underlining the corresponding entries.
+Again, this is illustrated in @fig-bi_mp with underlining the corresponding entries.
 Consider for instance the left !n labeled with~#node1.content:
 The !pl will choose !a~#node1.backprop_info.action, since that gives him the higher payoff of~#node1.backprop_info.utility.